emmahsax/Introduction-to-LightTable/README.md

 A guide to setting up and using the features of LightTable.

 Our git cloning url is to the right, or you can just click Clone in Desktop to get a copy of this repository on your personal computer.

+## Archival Notice

+This repository has been archived and designated as read-only.
+From GitHub's documentation:

+> This will make the emmasax4/Introduction-to-LightTable repository, issues, pull requests, labels, milestones, projects, wiki, releases, commits, tags, branches, reactions and comments read-only and disable any future comments.
+The repository can still be forked.

+To unarchive this project at any time, please reach out to [@emmasax4](mailto:saxxx027@morris.umn.edu).

-#Java setup
+## Java setup

 Firstly, you should have Java, and the Java Developers Kit, already installed on your computer.
 If it isn't installed already, go to http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html and click the JDK option for your operating system.
 Follow the given directions for completing this download.

-#Leiningen setup
+## Leiningen setup

 You can download Leiningen from http://leiningen.org/.
 Make sure you have a reliable internet connection since leiningen runs a self-install script.
 Start by downloading the lein script.
 If when trying to download the lein script, the script just opens (instead of downloading), first try right-clicking and saving it as lein to a place such as the desktop.
 If that doesn't work, then try making a new text file and copy-pasting the whole script into the new file on your computer and saving it as lein to a location such as the desktop.
 Then cd into the place you've saved the file, such as desktop.
 Then move it using the terminal by typing